Project description

 The new connection will involve building two new electricity substations (one for National Grid and one for UK Power Networks, which they will deliver) and two new pylons, along with the dismantling of one existing pylon.

-- Our fencing contractor will install security fencing around the site’s perimeter.
+- Security fencing installed around the site’s perimeter

-- During June and July workers will establish satellite compound areas where we will ‘pull’ the new wire from pylon to pylon, lay temporary trackway for access to pylon locations, erect scaffolding either side of the A22 and Eastbourne Road and net across the road for safety during reconductoring.
+- Soon you may see workers establishing satellite compound areas where we will ‘pull’ the new wire from pylon to pylon, lay temporary trackway for access to pylon locations, erect scaffolding either side of the A22 and Eastbourne Road and net across the road for safety during reconductoring.

 - From September to November our contractors will be working at height on pylons and there will be overhead line wire activity.